SDMA case study: Jimmy

 Breed: Domestic shorthair

-Jimmy was brought in for his annual checkup and vaccines.
+Jimmy was brought in for his annual wellness examination and vaccines.

 He was an indoor/outdoor cat, and his owner reported that Jimmy seemed to be doing fine and that there were no current concerns.

-A dental cleaning was recommended, and samples were collected for a preanesthetic screen for complete blood count (CBC); chemistry panel, including the IDEXX SDMA Test; total T4; and a complete urinalysis.
+A dental cleaning was recommended, and samples were collected for a preanesthetic screen for complete blood count (CBC); chemistry panel, including the Catalyst SDMA and Total T4 Test Kit; and a complete urinalysis.

-- Noteworthy abnormalities found on Jimmy’s laboratory/diagnostic tests included an increased SDMA* of 23 μg/dL, and a low urine specific gravity of 1.015.
+- Noteworthy abnormalities found on Jimmy’s laboratory/diagnostic tests included an increased SDMA* of 23 μg/dL, and an inappropriate urine specific gravity of 1.015.

-- The balance of the diagnostics, including creatinine and total T4, were within the reference intervals.
+- The balance of the diagnostics, including creatinine and total T4, were within normal limits.

-- SDMA is an earlier and more reliable biomarker for kidney function than creatinine and warrants follow-up investigation when increased.
+- SDMA is an earlier1 and more reliable2 biomarker for kidney function than creatinine and warrants follow-up investigation when increased.

-Increased access to drinking water (bowl outside, and on different levels inside the home), a diet designed for senior patients,1 and a recheck appointment in 2 weeks were recommended.
+- Increased access to drinking water (bowl outside and on different levels inside the home), a diet designed for senior patients,3 and a recheck appointment in 2 weeks were recommended.

-Other considerations included diagnostic imaging of the kidneys and associated structures and assessment of blood pressure.
+- Other considerations included diagnostic imaging of the kidneys and associated structures and assessment of blood pressure, as well as a urine culture and MIC (minimum inhibitory concentration) susceptibility, urine protein:creatinine ratio (UPC), and updated retrovirus testing.

 Follow-up and diagnosis

-Jimmy presented 1 month later and his lab work showed that SDMA remained increased but stable at 19 μg/dL and his urine specific gravity was unchanged at 1.015.
-The remainder of his laboratory results remained within the reference interval.
+- Jimmy presented 1 month later and his laboratory work showed that SDMA remained increased but stable at 19 μg/dL and his urine specific gravity was unchanged at 1.015.
+The remainder of his laboratory results remained within reference intervals.

-An abdominal ultrasound showed no evidence of urinary stones or infection but small kidneys, consistent with chronic kidney disease (CKD).
+- An abdominal ultrasound showed no evidence of urinary stones or infection.
+He had small kidneys, consistent with chronic kidney disease (CKD).

 IRIS CKD staging guidelines

-Cases like Jimmy’s are common for general practitioners, and his case reinforces that even a single elevation in SDMA warrants further investigation and possible management.
+Cases like Jimmy’s are common for general practitioners, and his case reinforces that even a single increase in SDMA warrants further investigation and possible management.

-SDMA detects problems sooner, and it is more reliable than creatinine in assessing kidney function.2-6
+SDMA detects problems sooner,1 and it is more reliable2 than creatinine in assessing kidney function.
+SDMA also helps identify concurrent conditions, such as high blood pressure.4

-Making modest changes in Jimmy’s access to fresh water and instituting a kidney therapeutic diet contributed to the effort of possibly slowing the progression of Jimmy’s kidney disease.
+Making modest changes in Jimmy’s access to fresh water and instituting a kidney-therapeutic diet might slow the progression of Jimmy’s kidney disease.
 Jimmy’s kidney disease was able to be appropriately monitored and managed prior to his dental procedure.
 During his dental procedure, additional precautions were also taken to protect his kidneys.
 Longer-term regular appointments can be scheduled to monitor his kidney disease more closely thanks to the early detection afforded by SDMA.
 This will allow for earlier identification and treatment of kidney disease progression and complicating conditions.

 - Hall JA, Yerramilli M, Obare E, Yerramilli M, Jewell DE.
 Comparison of serum concentrations of symmetric dimethylarginine and creatinine as kidney function biomarkers in cats with chronic kidney disease.
 J Vet Intern Med.
 2014;28(6):1676–1683.